WalletConnect/walletconnect-docs/docs/specs/clients/auth/session-events.md

 data={[
 {
 methodAuth: "request",
-description: "Send a method call request to a WalletConnect server",
+description: "Creates an authorization request.
+Returns a URI for the wallet to pair and approve/reject the request",
 eventOn: "none",
 eventTriggered: "auth_request"
 },